HeadCount: Participation Row

+#SoundOff

 Beyond concerts, HeadCount has a large presence on the Internet.
-Its blog features updates on "music, politics and everything in between," and it launched a platform called #SoundOff (www.SoundOffatCongress.org) for Tweeting directly at members of Congress.
+Its blog features updates on "music, politics and everything in between," and it launched a platform called #SoundOff (www.SoundOffatCongress.org) for tweeting directly at members of Congress.

-In 2008 HeadCount produced the documentary A Call to Action, which has aired on cable television.
+Webcast

 In early 2012 HeadCount conceived and produced "The Bridge Session" a live performance from Bob Weir's TRI Studios featuring Weir, members of the National and various other guests.
 A live webcast on Yahoo! also featured a roundtable political discussion.
 The collaborations in that session led to Day of the Dead and Blue Mountain.

+Capitol Community program

 The non-profit also runs the "Capitol Community" program for the Capitol Theatre (Port Chester, New York), which sends school teachers to the Rock and Roll Hall of Fame and Museum for curriculum training.